Skip to content

 Is your toilet paper toxin-free?

-Can you think of a more sensitive body area that you’d like to keep chemical-free?
-The decisions we make in the bathroom, made daily and often over time, have profound impacts on our bodies and health.
+The decisions we make in the bathroom, made daily and often over time, can have profound impacts on our bodies and health.
 Established in 1992, the TPCH Model Legislation aimed at restricting the sum of four intentionally introduced heavy metals into consumer products, including lead, cadmium, mercury and chromium VI (the worst kind), to no more than 100 parts per million (ppm).

 EcoRoll toilet paper is tested by Société Générale de Surveillance SA (SGS), an independent lab, in accordance with the Toxics in Packaging Clearinghouse (TPCH) Model.
 These tests include lead, cadmium, mercury, and chromium because these heavy metals can be harmful to human and environmental health.